-Amazon Sponsored Brands Ads (formerly Headline Search Ads) are one of Amazon’s flagship ad products that allow advertisers to feature brand creative and messaging to engage people at the beginning of their shopping journey.
+Amazon Sponsored Brands Ads (formerly Headline Search Ads) are one of Amazon’s flagship ad types that can feature brand imagery, messaging, and a product carousel to engage people at the beginning of their shopping journey.

 Amazon has expanded the functionality of Sponsored Brands to include new targeting options, placements, as well as dynamic optimizations for ASINs that are displayed within the ad itself.

 Here’s how Sponsored Brands work, their new features, how to set them up, and seven ways to optimize your campaign performance.

 Amazon Sponsored Brands (formerly Headline Search Ads) are banner ads that include a brand’s logo, message, and products in Amazon’s search results.

 These ads have historically been keyword-based and placed across the top of the search results, making them valuable for reaching shoppers early on in the buyer’s journey.

 Sponsored Brands are an effective way to build top-funnel awareness by allowing your brand to show your offering for specific shopper search queries.
 They can be used to drive shoppers to a specific product category, a product listing, or your Store on Amazon.

 Sponsored Brands are paid for on a cost-per-click (CPC) basis, meaning you pay only for clicks on your ad, not impressions.

 Your cost can vary depending on the keywords, products, or categories you are targeting.